 Follow the directions and answer the questions.
-The page creates random story elements then asks you, the user, questions about those elements.
-The page teaches you about critical story elements.
+This interactive form creates random story elements then asks you, the user, questions about those elements.
+With each sub section, the page teaches you about critical story elements.
 Then at the end, you "roll your story".